lavalamp-/ws-docker-community/README.md

 [[SMTP_USE_TLS]] - A boolean value depicting whether or not to connect to your SMTP server using SSL/TLS.
 ```

-Now that all of the configuration files are filled out, let's generate a self-signed SSL certificate for our front-end application to use:
+Now that all of the configuration files are filled out, we need to create a `gce.json` file.
+If you're not planning on using Google Compute Engine, then do the following to create an empty placeholder:

 ```
-openssl req -x509 -newkey rsa:4096 -keyout nginx/server.key -out nginx/server.crt -days 365 -nodes
+touch secrets/gce.json
 ```

+If, on the other hand, you are using GCE, then place the service account credential file in `secrets/gce.json`.

 With all of that done, your Dockerized Web Sight deployment should be entirely configured!
 We can now move on to building the Docker images.